pyuan-21/IGR205-project/ReadMe.md

 - Project Description:
-  This project is based on the paper: "The human source memory system struggles to distinguish virtual reality and reality, Rubo et al., 2021", creates a virtual room which is similar to a real lab room and provides a loading effect solution(dissolve visual effect) to "memory source confusion" problem.
+  This project refers to the paper: "The human source memory system struggles to distinguish virtual reality and reality, Rubo et al., 2021".
+By using Unity, we create a virtual room which is similar to a lab room in reality, and provide a possible solition(loading effect: dissolve visual effect) to solve the "memory source confusion" problem.